 Automatic Recurring Billing Module

-You can create subscriptions from this dashboard by going to the ARB area and making the subscription.
+You can set up automated billing from this dashboard by going to the ARB area.
 There are billing and invoicing options for the interval, such as monthly or annual.
-You can also offer free trials and other standard options with subscriptions.
+You can also offer free trials and other standard options for your customers.

 Additionally, you can set up payment reminders here to alert customers of upcoming charges.
 You can also select from various invoice templates if you need to use invoicing for specific customers.